What is a Post-Graduation Work Permit?

 International students can apply for a post-graduation work permit (PGWP) from inside or outside Canada.
 However, international students have up to 180 days after graduation to apply for a PGWP.

 VCC International students are encouraged to apply for a PGWP within 90 days of graduation with a valid study permit.
-By doing that, they may be eligible to work full-time after the PGWP application submission.
+After submitting the PGWP application, they may beeligible to work full-time.

-Once you apply for a Post-Graduation Work Permit, the online system will ask you if you “are you a full-time student at a participating post-secondary institution and want to work off-campus up to 20 hours per week?”.
-Once you indicate “Yes” to this question, the system will understand that you have graduated and you want to apply for a PGWP.
+Once you apply for a Post-Graduation Work Permit, the online system will ask “Have you recently graduated from a participating Canadian post-secondary institution for which your study program was full-time and a minimum of eight months?”.
+Selecting “Yes” to this question signals to the system that you have completed your studies and are seeking to apply for a PGWP.

 After answering all the questions from the online wizard, you will be provided with a personalized document checklist.
 The checklist will require you to upload the “Completion of Studies Letter” and “Recent Education Transcript”.
 Please upload your VCC Program Completion Letter (graduation letter) and VCC Electronic Transcript (with confirmation of graduation) accordingly.

-Once your application is approved, you will receive a pdf letter in your IRCC secure account to indicate that the original document will be mailed to your provided address.
-Make sure your address is correct once submitting your application.
+Once your application is approved, you will receive a PDF letter in your IRCC secure account indicating that the original document will be mailed to the address you have provided.
+If your address has changed, ensure you update your address with IRCC through the webform.

 Please review the following documents for instructions on how to submit a post-graduation work permit application online from inside Canada: